moment/luxon/docs/zones.md

 ## Changing the default zone

-By default, Luxon creates DateTimes in the system's local zone.
+By default, Luxon creates DateTimes in the system's zone.
 However, you can override this behavior globally:

 ```js
 Settings.defaultZone = "Asia/Tokyo";